jaykrell/win32/desktop-src/FileIO/cancelioex-func.md

 # CancelIoEx function

-Marks any outstanding I/O operations for the specified file handle.
+Marks any outstanding I/O operations for the specified file.
 The function only cancels I/O operations in the current process, regardless of which thread created the I/O operation.

 ## Syntax